tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

-JupyterLab is the newest animal in the Jupyter frontend zoo, and it is arguably the most powerful: console, notebook, terminal, text-editor, or image viewer, Jupyterlab integrates these data science building blocks into a single web based user interface.
-Jupyterlab is setup as a modular system that can be extended.
+JupyterLab is the newest animal in the Jupyter frontend zoo, and it is arguably the most powerful: console, notebook, terminal, text-editor, or image viewer, JupyterLab integrates these data science building blocks into a single web based user interface.
+JupyterLab is setup as a modular system that can be extended.
 A module assembles the base elements, changes or add new features to build an IDE, a classical notebook or even a GUI where all interactions with the underlying execution kernels are hidden behind graphical elements.

-How can Haskell take advantage of Jupyterlab's capacities?
+How can Haskell take advantage of JupyterLab's capacities?
 To begin with, JupyterLab provides plenty of out-of-the-box renderers that can be used for free by Haskell.
 From the [default renderers](https://jupyterlab.readthedocs.io/en/stable/user/file_formats.html), the most interesting is probably Vega plotting.
 But also `geojson`, `plotly` or and many other formats are available from the list of extensions, that will certainly grow.
-Another use case might be to using the jupyterlab extension system makes it easy to build a simple UI that interact with an execution environment.
+Another use case might be to using the JupyterLab extension system makes it easy to build a simple UI that interact with an execution environment.
 Finally, Jupyter and associated workflows are known by a large community.
 Using Haskell through these familiar environments softens the barrier that many encounter when exploring Haskell for serious data science.

-Let's get into a small example that shows how to use the Jupyterlab VEGA renderer with IHaskell in Jupyterlab.
+Let's get into a small example that shows how to use the JupyterLab VEGA renderer with IHaskell.

-## Wordclouds using Haskell, Vega and Jupyterlab ##
+## Wordclouds using Haskell, Vega and JupyterLab ##

 We will use here the word content of all blog posts of `tweag.io`, which are written in markdown.
 Here is a little code cell that reads all `.md` files in